GaborFicsor/steezy-spatula/README.md

 </details>

-When a user wants to delete a recipe, or a comment they have created, they need to confirm this action with a form.
-Once they submit the form, the recipe or the comment will be permanently deleted from the website.
-A confirmation message will appear, asking the user to confirm their intention.
-This is to prevent accidental deletion.
-If the user confirms the deletion, they will be redirected back to the recipes page and an alert message will appear, notifying them that the object has been successfully deleted.
-It's important to mention that once an object is deleted, it cannot be restored.
+Before a delete request can be processed, the user needs to confirm this with a form.
+Confirming the deletion will take the user back to the recipes page and an alert will pop up saying that the deleting was successful.
 <details>
   <summary>image of creation form</summary>